Weave Code

 • Validate Lumen compatibility if applicable.

-• Monitor latency, error rates, and memory usage.
+• Monitor error rates and performance metrics post-launch.

 Compatibility